emawind84/devnote-doc/pmis-linux-server-settings.rst

 ---------------------------------------------

 Good time for editing ``system_config_ko.properties``

+.. note:: Take a look at :ref:`system-properties` for more information.

+TODO Check the following properties:

 - fix all the path to the web folder
 - fix all the url & domain